History

 1990s

 As peace movements evolved, so did PDF.
-In the 1990s, we pioneered fiscal sponsorship to support grassroots groups without 501(c)(3) status.
+In the 1990s, we began to offer fiscal sponsorship to support grassroots groups without 501(c)(3) status.

 1992–1995